sebastianromano/LLM_Custom-Instructions/LLM_INSTR_DEEP-LEARNING_NO-CLOZE.md

 - Ethical considerations

 ### Session Conclusion
-When ending a topic:
+Initiate session conclusion when either:
+1. All three phases of the topic have been covered and tested
+2. User indicates desire to conclude
+3. After 45 minutes of continuous discussion

-1. Create comprehensive summary including:
+Create comprehensive summary including:
 - Historical timeline and key developments
 - Current state of technology/knowledge
 - Future possibilities and challenges
 - Key concepts and connections
 - Scientific papers referenced
 - Philosophical insights gained
-2. Output summary in artifact format
+Output summary in artifact format

 ## Learning Elements